Kościerzyna

-Kościerzyna (/pl/; Pomeranian and Kòscérzëna; former Berent /de/) is a town in Kashubia in Gdańsk Pomerania region, northern Poland, with 23,327 inhabitants as of June 2023.
+Kościerzyna (/pl/; Kòscérzëna; former Berent /de/) is a town in Kashubia in Gdańsk Pomerania region, northern Poland, with 23,327 inhabitants as of June 2023.
 It has been the capital of Kościerzyna County in Pomeranian Voivodeship since 1999; previously it was in Gdańsk Voivodeship from 1975 to 1998.

 Geographical location

 Kościerzyna is in Gdańsk Pomerania, approximately 50 km south-west of Gdańsk and Tricity and 190 km south-west of Kaliningrad, at a height of 163 m above sea level.

 History

 The history of the town dates back to the end of the 13th century.
 The oldest known mention comes from a document from 1284.
 In 1346 it was granted municipal rights, and in 1398 the settlement obtained the status of a town.
 The town's name comes from the Old Polish word kościerz, which means "thicket".
 Kościerzyna was part of medieval Poland, until, in 1310, it was annexed by the Monastic State of the Teutonic Knights.
 After the Second Peace of Thorn (1466), the town became part of the Kingdom of Poland again.
 Administratively it was part of the Pomeranian Voivodeship, located in the provinces of Royal Prussia and Greater Poland.
 It was the seat of local Polish starosts.
 Kościerzyna was a small town, whose inhabitants made a living from trade, crafts and farming.

 The town suffered many times from fire.
 In 1463 it was first plundered and thereafter burned down completely by Poles during the Thirteen Years' War.
 In 1626, during the Polish–Swedish War (1626–29), it was completely burned down once more.
 During the years 1646, 1663 and 1669 it partly burned down, and in 1709 again, entirely.